Turbin3/poseidon/Readme.md

 cargo build --release
 ```

-This will create a binary named valid8 in the target/release directory.
+This will create a binary named poseidon in the target/release directory.
 You can copy the binary to a location in your PATH for easier access.

 ## Usage